 Whitby's Krampus Run returns - where's where the procession will take place this year

+Whitby's Krampus Run returns - here's where the procession will take place this year

 Whitby Krampus Run 7 - Release The Beast - will be held on December 4 with St Niklaus leading a procession of his Krampus, wild beasts and other festive folklore characters, bringing a colourful, noisy and wild celebration to the streets.